 Obviously the widths of cabinets vary greatly from 9” to as wide as 60”, depending of the purpose of the unit.
 Getting the most accurate measurements allows you to know exactly what combination will perfectly fill the space and efficiently place appliances. (link to effective kitchen layouts)

-If you need help planning your kitchen we have experts who will layout your plans for free.
-Click here.
+If you need help planning your kitchen, we have experts who will layout your plans for free.
 Follow the instructions on the page and start the planning process.
 Depending on when you submit your info, one of our partners should be in contact within 48 hours, often within the same day.
-Surplus Warehouse will be there to help you realize your dream kitchen at the Guaranteed Lowest Price from the cabinets, to the counter tops, backsplash, faucet, kitchen sink and more.
+Barton's Home will be there to help you realize your dream kitchen at the guaranteed lowest price from the cabinets, to the counter tops, backsplash, faucet, kitchen sink and more.